kionsoftware/terraform-provider-kion/importer-script/README.md

 ## Required Terraform Files

-This script will check your import directory for a `main.tf` file.
+This script will check your import directory for a `.tf` file for each resource this imports.
 If it doesn't find one, it will create one that is configured with the modules included based on which resources you imported.

 If `main.tf` already exists, the script will create a `main.tf.example` file instead.
 You may have to copy some lines from that file into the existing `main.tf`, or just overwrite the existing file entirely with the new one.